How to retain young talent in a competitive landscape

 3. Offer growth opportunities employees can trust

 A strong retention strategy, for any demographic, needs to answer one key question: “What’s next for me here?”
 This is especially important for Gen Z employees, as many young workers will leave a role if they can’t envision their next step with an employer.
 However, we found that 41% could be tempted to stay in their current role by a clearly defined promotion path, even if that means accepting a slightly lower salary.
 Remember, offering growth means more than just vague promises to employees.
-Wherever possible, it should include:- Structured development plans
+Wherever possible, it should include:

 - Training budgets and resources